Citation, DOI & article data

 Histological features are only one aspect of the diagnosis of oligodendroglioma and to formally make the diagnosis, a tumor must be shown to have both IDH-mutation and 1p19q co-deletion (see Terminology section above).

 Neoplastic oligodendrocytes appear as regular cells with spherical nuclei containing finely granular chromatin surrounded by a halo of cytoplasm "fried egg" appearance under the light microscope.
-Typically contains a delicate network of anastomosing capillaries giving it a so-called "chicken wire" appearance 6.
+Typically there is a delicate network of anastomosing capillaries giving it a so-called "chicken wire" appearance 6.
 These tumors are slowly growing.

 Grade 3 oligodendrogliomas (formerly known as anaplastic oligodendrogliomas) demonstrate increased cellular density, increased mitotic activity, microvascular proliferation and necrosis.
 Nuclear anaplasia is also common.